saurabhpandit/express-ci-boilerplate/README.md

 # Limitations
 1. Authentication mechanism has not been implemented
 2. Logging has not been implemented
-3. Use process managers has not been considered
+3. Use of process managers has not been considered
 4. eslint has not been configured for this repo
 5. Add models and controllers to directory structure
+6. Better branching model Feature Branching, GitFlow should be considered for code management